How to Get Your Kids to Listen the First Time

 Help kids understand rules or requests that may seem arbitrary to them and, when relevant, show them the impact of their behavior on others.
 This step will not guarantee immediate compliance with your requests, but it will show your kids that your requests are reasonable and will also model the importance of using good reasons to motivate behavior.

 For example: “Please go get your shoes on now.
-We have to leave in one minute or we’ll be late to pick up your friends and that would not be nice manners.”
+We have to leave in one minute or we’ll be late to pick up your friends.
+That would not be nice manners.”

 6. Let natural consequences take their course, if possible.
 Natural consequences are those that follow without parents having to do anything, such as getting wet feet from wearing flip-flops instead of rain boots, or not having their clothes laundered because they left them on the bedroom floor (again).